The $\lambda$-PSP at $\lambda$-$\Pi^1_1$ sets

 \textbf{Acknowledgments.} The first and second authors were partially supported by \textsf{Progetto PRIN 2022 – Models, Sets and Classifications – Code no. 2022TECZJA CUP G53D23001890006, funded by the European Union – NextGenerationEU – PNRR M4 C2 I1.1}.
 The first author has also been partially supported by the \textsf{OeAD Ernst Mach grant - worldwide}.
-The first author would like to thank Omer Ben Neria for suggesting, during the \emph{6th Workshop on Generalised Baire Spaces} held at TU Wien in July 2023, the use of the Dodd-Jensen core model as a means to extend the result of Dimonte and Motto Ros.
-He also wishes to thank Philipp Lücke for valuable discussions on Koepke's core model during the \emph{Determinacy, Inner Models and Forcing Axioms} workshop held at the Erwin Schrödinger International Institute for Mathematics and Physics (ESI), Vienna, in June 2024.
+The first author would like to thank Omer Ben-Neria for suggesting, at the beginning of this project, the use of the Dodd-Jensen core model.
+He also wishes to thank Philipp Lücke for valuable discussions during the \emph{Determinacy, Inner Models and Forcing Axioms} workshop held at the Erwin Schrödinger International Institute for Mathematics and Physics (ESI), Vienna, in June 2024, and several more after.
 The first and third authors gratefully acknowledge the support of the ESI during this event.
 This research was partially supported by GNSAGA INdAM, via the funding of the \emph{XXVIII Incontro di Logica AILA}, held at the University of Udine in September 2024.
-This research was funded in whole, or in part, by the \textsf{Austrian Science Fund (FWF) [10.55776/Y1498, 10.55776/I6087]}.
+This research was funded in whole, or in part, by the \textsf{Austrian Science Fund (FWF) [10.55776/Y1498, 10.55776/I6087, 10.55776/STA139]}.
 For the purpose of open access, the authors have applied a CC BY public copyright licence to any Author Accepted Manuscript version arising from this submission.